-Each Service Unit must have a checking account through which all income and expense flow.
+Each Service Unit must have a checking account into and out of which all funds flow.
 This account must be used in support of Girl Scout program.

 Each Service Unit account must be in the name of "Girl Scouts of Historic Georgia, Service Unit Name" with the address of the Service Unit Manager or Service Unit Treasurer.
 Additionally, the Corporation non-profit identification number must be used on each account.